The process

 Define

-Definition is about designing a solution to the problem, taking insights from discovery into consideration and presenting the solution as a draft specification.
+Definition is designing the solution; taking insights from discovery into consideration and presenting the solution as a draft specification.
 This involves user stories, flows, UI design and more.

 3